saulocantanhede/tfgreek2/docs/features/id.md

 ## Feature description

-A uniqe identifier for each individual word in the corpus.
+This feature provides a unique identifier for each individual word in the corpus.
 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

 ## Feature values

-Id in the following format:
+The `id` is formatted as follows:

 ```
 The letter 'n' followed by a 11-digit unique id in the format